korylprince/OpenVPN-Client-Generator/README.md

 Create the directory /etc/openvpn/clients and optionally place inside of it "win.exe" and "mac.dmg", OpenVPN clients for those Operating systems.
 I suggest using http://openvpn.net/index.php/download/community-downloads.html and http://code.google.com/p/tunnelblick/ .

-This utility assumes you will just use your linux distributions version of openvpn, so it doesn't include an option to include a client for linux.
+This utility assumes you will just use your linux or android distributions version of openvpn, so it doesn't include an option to include a client for them.

 /etc/openvpn/clients/server.conf must exist with the format given below.